nie-lang/DeepRectangling/README.md

 ```
 #### Testing with arbitrary resolution images
 Modidy the 'Codes_for_Arbitrary_Resolution/constant.py'to set the 'TEST_FOLDER'/'GPU'.
 The path for the checkpoint file can be modified in 'Codes_for_Arbitrary_Resolution/inference.py'.
+Then, put the testing images into the folder 'Codes_for_Arbitrary_Resolution/other_dataset/' (including input and mask) and run:

 ```
 cd Codes_for_Arbitrary_Resolution/